pasqal-io/qadence/docs/tutorials/hamiltonians.md

 ## Adding variational parameters

-Finally, fully parameterized Hamiltonians can be created by passing a string to the strength arguments, which will be used as a prefix to the name of the variational parameters.
+Finally, fully parameterized Hamiltonians can be created by passing a string to the strength arguments, and used to prefix the name of the variational parameters.

 ```python exec="on" source="material-block" result="json" session="hamiltonians"
 n_qubits = 3